Cars Brands that start with H

 Car Brands that start with H

-What car brands start with H?
+What car brands begin with the letter H?

 Hafei